The Blackout & Gold Second Line – Feb. 3, 2019

 It’s official!
 Second Line Parade announcement via Nola.com’s Doug MacCash.

-Celebrate the Unbreakable Spirit of the Saints with the event t-shirts
+Celebrate the Unbreakable Spirit of Black and Gold fans with the event t-shirts

-QUALITY NOTICE: Please note that this design has been copied without authorization and is being sold with substandard quality artwork via numerous online outlets.
-The ONLY authorized source for these shirts printed with high resolution imaging is the Sass & Sizzle brand on Amazon .com.
+QUALITY NOTICE: Please note that this design has been copied without authorization and is being sold via numerous online outlets with low resolution artwork downloaded from the web.
+The ONLY authorized source for these shirts printed with high resolution imaging is the Sass & Sizzle brand on Amazon.com.
 Thank you for respecting the designer copyright by not patronizing those guilty of unauthorized use.